 With all that being said, be careful if you’re tempted by any of the free VPN apps for either Android or iOS.
 There’s research by a team of specialists (from CSIRO’s Data61, the University of New South Wales, the International Computer Science Institute and the University of California Berkeley), going through more than 280 free Android apps that use Android VPN permissions.
 The research reveals that 38% of those apps include malware, 84% leak users’ traffic and 75% use tracking libraries.
 So there’s that.

-Your smart TVs and Kodi boxes are yet another things that require a live internet hookup in order to provide you with their goodies.
-And with that, a VPN can help you keep those streams private, so that only you and the service itself know what you’re watching.
+Your smart TVs and Kodi boxes are yet more things that require a live internet hookup to provide you with their goodies.
+And with that, a VPN can help you keep those streams private so that only you and the service itself know what you’re watching.

 There are two ways in which you can enable a VPN connection on your smart TV: